A car lease swap, or a lease transfer, can get you out of a lease early by transferring it to someone else.

 Having full insurance coverage on a leased vehicle will help protect the lender if you end up in an accident, but it will also help protect you so that you don’t end up shouldering the cost of damage to the vehicle.

-As a licensed broker, Jerry does all the hard work of finding and buying car insurance.
-It will even cancel your old policy for you if you decide to switch providers.
+As a licensed broker, Jerry's team of insurance agents does all the hard work of finding and buying car insurance.
+They'll even help you cancel your old policy if you decide to switch providers.

 Haven’t shopped for insurance in the last six months?
 There might be hundreds $$$ in savings waiting for you.